 When you work at a small business with a limited budget, it’s not really possible to shell out $340,000 for a 30-second TV commercial or $10,000 for an email marketing campaign.

+Thankfully there are plenty of avenues for online free advertising.
 It can be frustrating when your budget dictates how many people your business can reach.
-Here are some free and inexpensive ways to promote your local business:
+We've compiled some free and inexpensive ways to promote your local business:

 How to Advertise a Local Business